Deep Visual Odometry with Events and Frames: Methodology

-Here $z_j$ can be either $c_j$ or $m_j$, \emph{i.e.} context and matching features, required by the DPVO backend.
+Here $\vec{z}_j$ can be either $\vec{c}_j$ or $\vec{m}_j$, \emph{i.e.}, the context and matching features required by the DPVO backend.

-\myparagraph{Multi-Scale Fusion. } The Multi-scale Fusion (MSF) module follows the feature extractors in \cite{dpvo} and consists of a $7\times7$ convolution with stride $2$, four residual blocks (two at $1/2$ and two at $1/4$ of the initial resolution), and a final $1\times1$ convolution.
-We use the same configuration in \cite{dpvo}, providing full-scale features $\Sigma_j^0$ as input to the encoder, but injecting $\Sigma_j^1$ and $\Sigma_j^2$ after the second and fourth residual blocks respectively.
-We do so by concatenating these features with the residual block's outputs and adjusting the channels of the next operation to accommodate the additional features.
+\myparagraph{Multi-Scale Fusion. } The Multi-scale Fusion (MSF) module follows the single-scale feature extractors in \cite{dpvo} and consists of a $7\times7$ convolution with stride $2$, four residual blocks (two at $1/2$ and two at $1/4$ of the initial resolution), and a final $1\times1$ convolution.
+We follow the configuration in \cite{dpvo}, using full-scale features $\Sigma_j^0$ as input to the encoder, but additionally injecting $\Sigma_j^1$ and $\Sigma_j^2$ after the second and fourth residual blocks respectively.
+We do so by concatenating these features to the residual block's outputs and adjusting the channels of the next operation to accommodate the additional features.